 In addition to that, there’s a Forward Stock Locations table which could be depots or factories.
 This table was appended to both customer tables (Customer data section and Customer data current) to allow simultaneous display of data.

 The Scenario And Comparison Report Setup

-Imagine that you have a delivery infrastructure from forward stock locations, parcel lockers, or hubs to customers.
+Imagine that you have a delivery infrastructure from forwarding stock locations, parcel lockers, or hubs to customers.

 Historically, an allocation has developed across the existing forward stock locations.
 New business has been acquired and it’s time to consider if the current setup is still justified.

-Let’s have a walkthrough on the report that I’ve generated for this scenario.
+Let’s have a walkthrough of the report that I’ve generated for this scenario.

 First, this map shows the current customer allocation with the depot.